 They are mainly active in late afternoon and into the night with other peak periods in the early morning hours.
 The males and females are territorial chasing away others only of the same sex Male and females tend to share territories but only come together for mating purposes They are probably the most successful bovid species in Africa.

-Their lifespan is 8-11 years.
+The lifespan of a Duiker is 8-11 years.
 They are important prey for medium and large carnivores.
 They are solitary or a female with a lamb, they are rarely in male-female pairs.
 Scent-marks are produced by the preorbital glands and glands between the front hooves.

 The alarm call is a nasal snort, if caught bleats loudly, a sound that attracts other Duikers, and calls mothers to assist lambs.
 Lambs can run within a day of birth, but remain hidden in heavy cover, with the mother returning to suckle and clean them.